 (j) the specification of single position and single pricing for self-dispatch models serves to create a level playing field for small market players and renewables and is an important step when facilitating an efficient framework for aggregation and storage.

-Article 52 of the said Commission Regulation 2017/2195 stipulates that all TSOs must develop, by 18 December 2018, a proposal harmonising further specific parameters of imbalance settlement, including at least:
+Article 52 of the NC EB stipulates that all TSOs must develop, by 18 December 2018, a proposal harmonising further specific parameters of imbalance settlement, including at least:

 (a) the calculation of an imbalance adjustment pursuant to Article 49 of the NC EB and the calculation of a position, an imbalance and an allocated volume following one of the approaches pursuant to Article 54(3) of NC EB;